wp-plugins/ank-google-map/readme.txt

 See, developers have no time to read docs, but i corrects them whenever i find one.
 And, I am not fluid with english language also.

+= Failed to load Google Map.
+Refresh this page and try again.
+What is this ? =

+It means 'Google Map API' is not loaded.
+Possible reasons are - No internet connection.
+(Internet is must).
+Other Plugin's java script conflict.
+(Try disabling them one by one).
+This plugin has a problem/bug.
+(Report it now).

 = Future Plans ? =

 * I18n for Option Page.